marisapaone/marisapaone/README.md

 👷🏻‍ I currently work as a Mechanical Engineer in the MEP Construction Industry based in New York City, NY.

-👀 I am interested in Java, C++, Python and Software Development.
+👀 I am interested in Java, Python, SQL, Data Science, Machine Learning, Artificial Intelligence, and Software Development.

 🐕 I am currently enrolled in a Masters of Science Program in Software Development at Boston University.
 Go Terriers!